"On my placements, I’ve been in community mental health recovery services for both 18-65 year olds and 65+, as well as being on wards."

 One poignant moment was on my last day of placement on a 65+ ward.
 I always make a point of saying goodbye to all the patients if on a ward.
 I had had several discussions with this lady and she had often cried during our talks because she was so uncertain of what the future held for her.
 I said goodbye to her and she thanked me for all my help and said “what will I do without you?”
 I was really touched by her comments and felt that I had actually made a difference to her life just by sitting and being with her through difficult times.

 I would like to do my mentorship training fairly soon after qualifying because I would love to help training nurses that are in the situation that I am now.
 I have no idea what specific setting I would like to work in but I will probably go to a ward first because I think that is the best place to gain experience.

 Since starting my course, I’ve learnt that one can still get back into education in one’s late twenties and the ability to learn is still there.
 I discovered how much I had missed being pushed academically - my first degree was very practical with not much writing involved.
 It has also taught me to be more self- aware of how I come across when I’m speaking to people and I feel I communicate better now than at the start of the course.

 Just apply.
 I nearly deliberated about it so much that I was too late.
 If you’re thinking about it, do it.
 Surrey has a fantastic atmosphere; the tutors are helpful and clearly care for every one of us.
 It’s not easy but it every achievement you make along the way feels great.

-Discover more about our health sciences, nursing and midwifery programmes, including our BSc Nursing Studies (Registered Nurse Mental Health Nursing).
+Discover more about our undergraduate nursing courses, including our BSc (Hons) Nursing Studies (Registered Nurse Mental Health Nursing) course.